 It was complicated.

-Some runs needed boats, others could only be sampled only during certain times of the year.
+Some runs needed boats, others could only be sampled during certain times of the year.
 And they all needed to be sampled at least 6 times a year.
 Each run had to be scheduled a minimum of two weeks apart.
-Then there were stations that got missed that would have to be collected at a different date that couldn’t coincide with a future run, etc. It was mess.
-Angela suggested multiple times a computer program that could help automate the process.
-She was a whiz with computers and found a couple programs she suggested to me.
+Then there were stations that got missed that would have to be collected at a different date that couldn’t coincide with a future run, and etc. It was mess.
+Angela suggested a computer program that could help automate the process when she heard me agonizing over the schedule at my desk.
+She was a whiz with computers and found a couple programs she suggested to me

 I had a meeting with her in her office for my three-month review.
 Harold had gotten Tammy’s job in the meantime over me, so she wanted to revise my duties and update them in accordance to what Harold was now taking on.

 I had heard from Angela that Michelle wanted me to continue doing the schedule even after not getting the promotion.
 It seemed unfair to me because it had been the bulk of Tammy’s job and I thought Harold should have to do it seeing as he got her job.
 I had struggled through it all summer with no reward anyways.

 I had been telling Lauren how angry it made me.
 She agreed and would get even more angry about it than I even would.
 It felt really good to have her on my side because the idea of continuing to do the schedule really didn’t seem fair to me.